js-lessons/topics/react/README.md

   componentDidMount() {
     setInterval(() => {
       // this.setState({
-      //   state: this.state.time + 1
+      //   time: this.state.time + 1
       // })
       this.setState((state) => ({
         time: state.time + 1